gremau/gremau.github.io/README.md

-# README
+# gremau.github.io

-This directory contains files for  greg.pronghorns.net website
+This directory contains files for the greg.pronghorns.net website

 ##Files

-* `file.markdown` is the original markdown file for drafting the web page.
+* `markdown/` directory contains original markdown files (`page.markdown`) for each web page.
 * 'style.css' is the stylesheet for all the pages

 ##Procedures

-* To generate the `file.html` file, run
+* To generate the `page.html` file, run

         pandoc index.markdown --css=http://greg.pronghorns.net/style.css -o index.html

-        * .html files can then be pushed to github.
+* `page.html` and markdown files can then be pushed to github.

 * This is automated for all the files by running the makesite.sh script